Troubleshooting

 --skip-binary-checkif you’re sure (e.g. testing against a fixture upload).

-The S3 object key embeds the package version
+The S3 object key embeds the build-time version tag

 “could not list templates” / “could not get template metadata”

-cargo athena can’t find a workflow binary to drive.
+cargo athena can’t find a workflow binary to act on.
 Either:

-- Run from inside your workflow crate, or
+cargo athena ls ./my-workflow), or - Build from source: run from inside your workflow crate, pass

 [defaults].package(and optionally.bin) inathena.toml.